ddev/ddev/docs/content/users/usage/faq.md

 1. Download the version you want from the [releases page](https://github.com/ddev/ddev/releases) and place it in your `$PATH`.
 2. Use the [install_ddev.sh](https://raw.githubusercontent.com/ddev/ddev/master/scripts/install_ddev.sh) script with the version number argument.
 For example, if you want v1.21.5, run `curl -fsSL https://ddev.com/install.sh | bash -s v1.21.5`.
-3. On Debian/Ubuntu/WSL2 with DDEV installed via apt, you can run `sudo apt update && sudo apt install ddev=<version>`, for example `sudo apt install ddev=1.21.5`.
+3. On Debian/Ubuntu/WSL2 with DDEV installed via apt, you can run `sudo apt-get update && sudo apt-get install ddev=<version>`, for example `sudo apt-get install ddev=1.21.5`.
 4. If you want the very latest, unreleased version of DDEV, run `brew unlink ddev && brew install ddev/ddev/ddev --HEAD`.

 ### Why do I have an old DDEV?